mjwood-1975/nextjs-sudoku/README.md

 # nextjs-sudoku
-vanilla-sudoku implemented but implemented in nextjs
+vanilla-sudoku, but implemented in nextjs